-By the end of the 1960’s, Herman’s Hermits had more or less split up, but they released a single as ‘Peter Noone and Hermans Hermits‘ in 1970 called “Lady Barbara” which reached No. 13 on the U.K. charts.
+By the end of the 1960’s, Herman’s Hermits had more or less split up, and released a single as ‘Peter Noone and Hermans Hermits‘ in 1970 called “Lady Barbara” which reached No. 13 on the U.K. charts.

-Lynsey de Paul / Barry Green co-wrote “Sugar Me” as Peter Noone’s next single.** Dudley Moore, who was Lynsey’s boyfriend at the time, suggested instead that she take the demo to manager Gordon Mills to launch her own career.
+Lynsey de Paul / Barry Green co-wrote “Sugar Me” as Peter Noone’s fourth single.** But Dudley Moore, who was Lynsey’s boyfriend at the time, suggested that she take the demo to manager Gordon Mills to launch her own career.
 With no follow-up Peter’s career stalled.

 ** Lyn[d]sey [Rubin] explained to Spencer Leigh how she came to record this song: "We wrote 'Sugar Me' for Peter Noone but [manager] Gordon Mills heard my demo and thought it would be a good single for me.
 There had been the massacre at Munich Olympics and I was told it would be better not to have a Jewish name.
 I took De from my mother's maiden name, De Groot, and my father's middle name was Paul."